peernova/kestra-client-sdk/javascript-sdk/docs/ExecutionsApi.md

 let bearerAuth = defaultClient.authentications['bearerAuth'];
 bearerAuth.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new KestraApi.ExecutionsApi();
+let apiInstance = new KestraIoKestraSdk.ExecutionsApi();
 let tenant = "tenant_example"; // String |
-let deleteExecutionsByQueryRequest = new KestraApi.DeleteExecutionsByQueryRequest(); // DeleteExecutionsByQueryRequest |
+let deleteExecutionsByQueryRequest = new KestraIoKestraSdk.DeleteExecutionsByQueryRequest(); // DeleteExecutionsByQueryRequest |
 let opts = {
   'q': "q_example", // String | A string filter
-  'scope': [new KestraApi.FlowScope()], // [FlowScope] | The scope of the executions to include 'namespace': "namespace_example", // String | A namespace filter prefix 'flowId': "flowId_example", // String | A flow id filter 'startDate': new Date("2013-10-20T19:20:30+01:00"), // Date | The start datetime 'endDate': new Date("2013-10-20T19:20:30+01:00"), // Date | The end datetime
+  'scope': [new KestraIoKestraSdk.FlowScope()], // [FlowScope] | The scope of the executions to include 'namespace': "namespace_example", // String | A namespace filter prefix 'flowId': "flowId_example", // String | A flow id filter 'startDate': new Date("2013-10-20T19:20:30+01:00"), // Date | The start datetime 'endDate': new Date("2013-10-20T19:20:30+01:00"), // Date | The end datetime
-  'timeRange': "PT5M", // String | A time range filter relative to the current time 'state': [new KestraApi.StateType()], // [StateType] | A state filter 'labels': ["null"], // [String] | A labels filter as a list of 'key:value' 'triggerExecutionId': "triggerExecutionId_example", // String | The trigger execution id 'childFilter': new KestraApi.ExecutionRepositoryInterfaceChildFilter(), // ExecutionRepositoryInterfaceChildFilter | A execution child filter
+  'timeRange': "PT5M", // String | A time range filter relative to the current time 'state': [new KestraIoKestraSdk.StateType()], // [StateType] | A state filter 'labels': ["null"], // [String] | A labels filter as a list of 'key:value' 'triggerExecutionId': "triggerExecutionId_example", // String | The trigger execution id 'childFilter': new KestraIoKestraSdk.ExecutionRepositoryInterfaceChildFilter(), // ExecutionRepositoryInterfaceChildFilter | A execution child filter
   'latestRevision': false // Boolean | If latest revision should be used };
 apiInstance.replayExecutionsByQuery(tenant, deleteExecutionsByQueryRequest, opts, (error, data, response) => {